 The Board has overall responsibility for the Company's internal control system and for monitoring its effectiveness.
 The Board's approach is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable assurance against material misstatements or loss.
-The directors do not believe that it is appropriate to establish a separate internal audit function, having regard to the Company's size.
-The Board has examined and is satisfied that the control processes adopted by INTERNOS are appropriate to the Company's business.
+The directors have not considered it appropriate to establish a separate internal audit function, having regard to the Company's size.
+The Board's approach and is satisfied that the control processes adopted by Principal are appropriate to the Company's business.
 The Board's approach to internal controls covers all companies within the Group and there are no associate or joint venture entities which it does not cover.

-A summary of the principal risks to which the business is exposed may be found on page 14.
-The principal foundations of the Company's internal control framework are:
+A summary of the principal risks to which the business is exposed may be found on page 10.
+The principal foundations of the Company's internal control framework during the year were:

-- statements of areas of responsibility reserved to the Board and its committees, with prescribed limits to executive authority to commit to expenditure and borrowing; - effective committee structure with terms of reference and reporting arrangements to the Board; - clear remits for the delegation of executive direction and internal operational management functions, set out in the investment advisory agreement with INTERNOS; - framework for independent directors to provide advice and support to executives on an individual basis; - top-level risk identification, evaluation and management framework monitored by the Audit Committee; - effective systems for authorising capital expenditure and significant revenue items and monitoring actual cost incurred; - regular reporting to the Board of operational activity and results against expectations with commentary on variances; - regular review of operational forecasts and consideration by the Board on a quarterly basis; - regular review of the Company's funding requirements against the status of the financial markets; and - quarterly reporting to the Board of health, safety and environmental matters.
+- statements of areas of responsibility reserved to the Board and its committees, with prescribed limits to executive authority to commit to expenditure and borrowing; - effective committee structure with terms of reference and reporting arrangements to the Board; - clear remits for the delegation of executive direction and internal operational management functions, set out in the investment advisory agreement with Principal; - framework for independent directors to provide advice and support to executive directors on an individual basis; - top-level risk identification, evaluation and management framework monitored by the Audit Committee; - effective systems for authorising capital expenditure and significant revenue items and monitoring actual cost incurred; - regular reporting to the Board of operational activity and results against expectations with commentary on variances; - regular review of operational forecasts and consideration by the Board on a quarterly basis; - regular review of the Company's funding requirements against the status of the financial markets; and - quarterly reporting to the Board of health, safety and environmental matters.

-As part of its half-year and year-end activities, the Board reviews the effectiveness of the Company's risk management systems against the principal risks facing the business and their associated mitigating factors, taking account of the findings and recommendations of the Auditors.
-Following its review of the Auditors' findings during 2016-17, including the control framework established by INTERNOS, the Board considers that the Company's approach is acceptable.
+As part of its half-year and year-end activities, the Board reviews the effectiveness of the Company's risk management systems against the principal risks facing the business and their associated mitigating factors.
+The Board's review takes account of the findings and recommendations of the Auditors, who review the Company's approach to risk management including the controls implemented by Principal.
+Following its review of the Auditors' findings during 2017-18, the Board considers that the Company's approach is acceptable.